 - $0 annual fee for the first year, then $95

 50,000 American miles can get you 2 roundtrip coach seats in the US (excluding Hawaii), and is just short of the 60,000 miles for a roundtrip coach ticket to Europe.

-5. The Enhanced Business Gold Rewards Card from American Express OPEN
+5. The Business Gold Rewards Card from American Express OPEN [Expired]

-Link: The Enhanced Business Gold Rewards Card from American Express OPEN
+Link: The Business Gold Rewards Card from American Express OPEN

 Like the Chase Ink Bold, the Enhanced Business Gold Rewards Card from American Express OPEN is a charge card with a flexible spending limit that requires you to pay your balance in full each month.
 Here’s a post on how to fill out an American Express business card application.